Accenture/mercury/docs/guides/APPENDIX-I.md

 However, if there is a genuine need to do low level coding, you may use the pre-configured serializer so that the serialization behavior is consistent.

 You can get an instance of the serializer with `SimpleMapper.getInstance().getWhiteListMapper()`.

-# info.api.key

-When "protected.info.endpoints" are configured, you must provide the secret in the "X-Info-Key" header when accessing the protected endpoints.
-You may define "info.api.key" in application.properties for the secret.
-For security, we recommend pointing the parameter to an environment variable.

-For convenience, if you do not define the "info.api.key", the application's origin-ID is used as the secret.

 # trace.http.header